tailornirav/lfs/README.md

 # OSS
 These scripts are based on LFS and BLFS.
 There are changes in CFLAGS and some packages according to my need.
 These do not contain any tests.

+## How are these scrips different than others?
+The most magical part is versions.
+I have taken the version from the file name itself.
+So that whenever I update the packages I don't have to update the version number in the script as well.
+All I gotta do is change the version number in the download link and I am good to go.
+Consider the changelog for LFS and BLFS.
+They mention the updates in different way and in book process changes in different way.
+That way if there are changes in the process then I can update the script or esle I just have to change the version number once in the downlond links page.

+One small thing is that I just have to run the script all other configuration and every small nook and cranny is handled by the script.
+Network configuration and getting my application config from git repository and adding them to my home.
+Basically everything.

 ## BLFS Applications
 Basically the quest was to build the firefox from the source.
 So each and every application was decided according to that.
 Most X Libraries are compiled.
 But they will not be in use because of Wayland.
 The final build will work on Wayland with Sway.
 I wont be including each and every package that has been compiled in the script but the top ones being: